 -

-Temporary contracts (you’ll be relocating often)
+Temporary contracts (you will be relocate often)

 -